 Subcutaneous delivery of antibiotics followed by external ultrasonic dispersion has been adapted from plastic surgery procedures used during liposuction and body contouring and is proposed as a new approach to an old problem.
-The antibiotic used in our current study is cefazolin (Ancef, Kefzol) mixed in a specific volume of saline which is introduced into the surgical area just prior to the incision being made, and after the patient has been anesthetized.
+The antibiotic used in our current research is cefazolin (Ancef, Kefzol) mixed in a specific volume of saline which is introduced into the surgical area just prior to the incision being made, and after the patient has been anesthetized.
 The fluid is dispersed deeply into the subcutaneous tissue layer by application of external ultrasound.
 Any subsequent procedures then proceed in the usual fashion.
 Theoretical constructs underpinning the intervention are delivery of antibiotics directly to the wound site at the time of greatest need and prevention of tissue dehydration during exposure to air to decrease potential tissue necrosis.
 Dispersing the antibiotic directly into the tissue just prior to incision ensures high local tissue levels at the time when antibiotic protection is most needed.

-Phase 2 Clinical Study
+Phase 2 Expanded Access Clinical Study

 Our study is registered at ClinicalTrials.gov (NCT01238276).

 Phase 1 Pilot Study